-The company is a defendant in a number of legal cases filed by Takaful contract holders in respect of claims subject of dispute with the company for which company has made provisions which, in its opinion, are adequate to cover any resultant liabilities.
+The Company is a defendant in a number of legal cases filed by Takaful contract holders in respect of claims subject to dispute with the Company for which Company has made provisions which, in its opinion, are adequate to cover any resultant liabilities.

-22 Risk management objectives and policies
+19 Risk management objectives and policies

-The company's risk and financial management framework is to protect the company's shareholders and policyholders from events that hinder the sustainable achievement of financial performance objectives, including failing to exploit opportunities.
+The Company's risk and financial management framework is to protect the Company's shareholders and policyholders from events that hinder the sustainable achievement of financial performance objectives, including failing to exploit opportunities.
 Key management recognises the critical importance of having efficient and effective risk management systems in place.

-The company's board of directors is ultimately responsible for establishing an overall risk management function and approving risk strategies and principles.
+The Company's board of directors is ultimately responsible for establishing an overall risk management function and approving risk strategies and principles.